 Collectors and determiners.
-The majority of specimens in the collection were collected by two persons (Filippova N., Bulyonkova T.).
-Identification was performed by a total of 17 specialists through direct work in the fungarium (Filippova N., Bulyonkova T. – a total of 3202 specimens), in other laboratories with loaned material (Zmitrovich I. – 50 specimens, Rebriev Yu. – 33, Novozhilov Yu. – 9, Malysheva V. – 9, Morozova O. – 1 specimens), or making comments on identification through Internet mycological forums (Baral H. – 26 specimens, and others).
+Total number of collectors – 14 (thanks everybody for the effort!), the majority of specimens (87%) in the collection were collected by two persons (Filippova N., Bulyonkova T.).
+Identification was performed by a total of 30 specialists through direct work in the fungarium (Filippova N., Bulyonkova T. – a total of 5150 specimens), in other laboratories with loaned material (Zmitrovich I. – 50 specimens, Rebriev Yu. – 34, Novozhilov Yu. – 9, Khimich Yu. – 27, Popov E. – 15, Blagoveschenskaya E. – 12, and others), or making comments on identification through Internet mycological forums (Baral H. – 27 specimens, and others).

-Reference works: 35% of the collection specimens have been cited in one to four publications.
-A total of 96 publications were prepared, including journal papers (totally 13), descriptions in the Red Book of Khanty-Mansiyskiy Autonomous Okrug (4 species) and publications of specimens in Internet mycological forums (AscoFrance, MushroomObserver, and others).
+Reference works: 27% of the collection specimens have been cited in one to four publications.
+A total of 107 publications are linked to specimens in the database, including journal papers, descriptions in the Red Book of Khanty-Mansiyskiy Autonomous Okrug and publications of specimens in Internet mycological forums (AscoFrance, MushroomObserver, and others).